t-kawata/CoolCline-25.03.22/src/exports/README.md

     }
     ```

-    **Note:** To ensure that the `rooveterinaryinc.coolcline` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:
+    **Note:** To ensure that the `CoolCline.coolcline` extension is activated before your extension, add it to the `extensionDependencies` in your `package.json`:

     ```json
     "extensionDependencies": [
-        "rooveterinaryinc.coolcline"
+        "CoolCline.coolcline"
     ]
     ```